Concurrent Education

 • In addition to placements in years 1, 2, and 3, you complete 18 weeks of practicum in year 5.
 This includes a three-week alternative practicum that can be done anywhere in the world

-• You will choose a concentration or program track in the final year of the program.
+• In year 5, you will choose a concentration or program track..
 Concentrations combine two courses and the three-week alternative practicum.
 Not all concentrations are offered every year but some examples include: Arts and Learning, At-Risk Children, Educational Leadership, Educational Technology, Exceptional Learners, Indigenous Teacher Education, International Education, Literacy, STEM, Social Justice, etc.

 Teaching Divisions